 The event will develop proposals including from ongoing consultations hosted by Lord Ahmad, in order to:

 - Generate recommendations and proposals for the international community to take forward at the meeting in November 2019

 - Exchange good practice and lessons learned – what works and what doesn’t

 - Explore options towards increased accountability including, for example, strengthening or specialising existing courts or adjudicative mechanisms, informal accountability mechanisms, and restorative justice.

 - Consider wider societal, legal and political drivers that impact on prosecution rates

 - Strengthen and develop expert networks

-Discussion throughout will be based on a case study approach, drawing on successful initiatives from countries, recognising the need for approaches to be tailored to national/community contexts with a survivor-centred approach.
+Discussion throughout was based on a case study approach, drawing on successful initiatives from countries, recognising the need for approaches to be tailored to national/community contexts with a survivor-centred approach.